jstoezel/brake_pedal_beam_load_cell/README.md

 SOFTWARE

-This project is dependent on this library
+This project is dependent on the following library

 https://github.com/aguegu/ardulibs/tree/master/hx711